HCA Healthcare (HCA) Q2 2017 Results - Earnings Call Transcript

 Gary P. Taylor - JPMorgan Securities LLC

 Hi, good morning.
 A question for Bill.
 I just want to go back to the bad debt expense for a moment.
 Of that $1.73 billion this quarter, what percentage of that is co-pay deductible reserving?
-And I'm just trying to understand how that number can be up 41% year-over-year and sequentially if the collectibility is unchanged, is all of that just reclassification?
+And I'm just trying to understand how that number can be up 41% year-over-year and sequentially if the collectability is unchanged, is all of that just reclassification?

 Victor L. Campbell - HCA Healthcare, Inc.